Remarks on profinite groups having few open subgroups: Small groups

 \begin{theorem} Let $f:\mathbb{N}\rightarrow\mathbb{N}$ be a function and let $m\in\mathbb{N}$.
 If $G$ is a finite group such that $G^{m}=1$ and $s_{n}(G)\leq f(n)$ for all $n$ then $\left\vert G\right\vert \leq\nu(m,f)$, a number depending only on $f$ and $m$. \end{theorem}

-From now on, all groups will be finite.
-Let us define the \emph{height }of $G$ to be the minimal length $h(G)$ of a chain of normal subgroups $1=G_{0} <G_{1}<\ldots<G_{n}=G$ such that each factor $G_{i}/G_{i-1}$ is either nilpotent or semisimple; a semisimple group is a direct product of non-abelian simple groups.
+For the rest of this section all groups will be finite.
+For a group $G$ let $h^{\ast}(G)$ denote the minimal lengthof a chain of normal subgroups $1=G_{0}\leq G_{1}<\ldots<G_{n}=G$ such that each factor $G_{i}/G_{i-1}$ is either nilpotent or semisimple (here, a \emph{semisimple} \emph{group} means a direct product of non-abelian simple groups).
+Classic results of Hall and Higman, recalled in Section \ref{genfit} below, imply